playcanvas/developer.playcanvas.com/content/en/user-manual/your-first-app.md

 ![Editor Live Link][16]
 </div>

 The final step is to publish your app so you can share it with others.
-To do this, lick on the <span class="pc-icon" style="font-size">&#57911;</span> button in the left hand side toolbar.
+To do this, click on the <span class="pc-icon" style="font-size">&#57911;</span> button in the left hand side toolbar.

 ![Publish Button][17]